kush-archmaster/kush-archmaster/README.md

 ### Hola, I am Kushagra Upadhyay😇
-**Update : Working as a Software Engineer in Cognizant (Tech stack: Java, Springboot, Restful API, PostgreSql, Redis, Kafka)** <br />
+**Update: Working as a Software Engineer in Cognizant (Tech stack: Java, Springboot, Restful API, PostgreSQL, Redis, Kafka)** <br />
 I am a Full-Stack MERN Developer learning and implementing my knowledge almost every day/86400 hour (makes sense? 🥴)

 - ⚡ Currently working as a full-time employee and learning **Java Springboot,Microservices**.
+- 🔭 Engineering **ContactSphere** - a smart contact manager based on Java, Springboot.
+Checkout the progress in pinned section!
-- 🔭 My last project was **Archdeals** - an ecommerce website showcasing college books for placement preparation. 👨‍🏫
+- 🔭 My last project was **Archdeals** - an e-commerce website showcasing college books for placement preparation. 👨‍🏫
 - 🔭 I have just completed <a href='https://github.com/kush-archmaster/Vchat-lets-videocall'> **Vchat** </a>.
 Do have a look 😁
 - 🌱 I’m currently learning **Cloud Computing Concepts** and doing **DSA questions on Leetcode**. 🧐
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open-source projects
 - 💬 Ask me about **JavaScript, Web Development**
 - 📫 How to reach me:  --> updkush08@gmail.com
-- 👨‍🎓 CSE final year Student at IIITR
+- 👨‍🎓 Btech CSE graduate from IIIT-Ranchi (2k22 Batch)
-- ⚡ Fun fact:  I am a singer and that too a good one! ( Well that's what I think 😉 )
+- ⚡ Fun fact:  I am a singer and that too, a good one! ( Well that's what I think 😉 )

 <h2> My Works </h2>
 <ul>